Vivaldo-Roque/AlgDB_Scraping/README.md

 # English

+This script collects only 3x3x3 data referring to F2L, OLL, PLL, COLL and WV from the site ==> [http://algdb.net/] and saves it in a file in json format.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.